 If you have been told you are allergic to coconut but are unsure if a separate coconut allergy test has been carried out, or if you are allergic to one or more tree nuts and don’t know if you are allergic to coconut, we would advise you to ask your GP to arrange for a coconut allergy test.

 Coconut can be bought fresh or as coconut milk, coconut water, creamed coconut or desiccated coconut.
 It can be used as an ingredient in baking, ice cream, breakfast cereals and confectionary.
 It is widely used in South-East Asian cooking.
 A member of the Anaphylaxis Campaign reported finding coconut oil to be an ingredient used to cook crisps in France.

 There are likely to be other uses for coconut.
 We advise people who are allergic to coconut to read food labels carefully every time they shop.
-Coconut does not appear on the European Union’s list of major food allergens that must always been labelled on food packages, so if you are in doubt about any product, contact the manufacturer.
+Coconut does not appear on the list of major food allergens that must, by law, always be labelled on food packages, so if you are in doubt about any product, contact the manufacturer.

 When eating out, question staff carefully.
 Caterers are required by law to be able to provide ingredient information on major food allergens but as these do not include coconut, you will need to ensure that the staff you question understand that you must avoid coconut.

 The following are just a few of the products that you need to watch out for: